Are you stuck in the middle? Here’s much-needed hope.

-One Sunday a few weeks ago, our pastor told a story about another pastor he knew whose daughter, a drug addict, left home and was living on the streets for a couple of years.
-The family had suffered a lot of heartbreak because of their daughter.
-He went on to share how during one prayer meeting, someone handed him a note and said that she felt they should all stop and pray only for the pastor’s daughter.
+One Sunday, a few weeks ago, our pastor told a story about another pastor he knew whose daughter, a drug addict, left home and was living on the streets for a couple of years.
+The family had suffered much heartbreak because of their daughter.
+He went on to share how, during a prayer meeting, someone handed him a note and said that she felt they should all stop and pray only for the pastor’s daughter.

 What happened to “B?”
 We know “A”, the story of the pastor and his daughter.
 We know “C”, the daughter is no longer living on the streets and is now in full-time Christian work.
 But we don’t know her middle.
 And we don’t need to.